 Section 8.1.
 Executive Committee.
 Pursuant to a resolution adopted by the majority of the full Board, the Board may create an Executive Committee which, to the extent provided in such resolution, may exercise the powers of the Board, except as hereinafter provided.
 Upon the determination of the Board to create an Executive Committee, the following will be deemed members of said Committee: the Dean of the College or designee, Vice President, and Secretary/Treasurer.
 Once established, the Executive Committee will remain in existence until a contrary determination is made by the Board pursuant to a resolution adopted by the majority of the full Board.
 Anything herein contained to the contrary notwithstanding, the Executive Committee will have no authority to:

-Approve or recommend to member of the Corporation, action or proposals required by any Florida Statute to be approved by the members.
+Approve or recommend to members of the Corporation, action or proposals required by any Florida Statute to be approved by the members.

 Designate candidates for the office of director.